-Tiki huts are simple yet durable and versatile structures that make attractive additions for backyards.
+Tiki huts are simple yet durable and versatile structures that make attractive additions to backyards.

 Most have a waterproof roof that lets them serve as protection against rain and sun when you’re spending time outdoors.